SyntaxError4Life/OT64-CPU/README.md

 ## code

 The code will be done mainly in python and C++ as well as a C++ API for python in order to be able to use the OT64 algorithm in python and other languages.

+### extra

+I'm a student with a lot of work but I promise to work on it at least 4 times a week and to produce a version in 1 month.
+And the possibility of creating a blockchain based on the true philosophy of Satoshi Nakamoto is not zero (CPU only and anonymity in PoW)